What are the Benefits of CBD for Skincare?

 Jennifer Vickers, a dermatologist of Sanova Dermatology in Texas, discusses the common misconceptions of hemp seed oil and CBD, commenting that even though they both derive from hemp, their extraction process is very different from one another.
 Vickers explains that Hemp seed oil is “produced by cold pressing the seeds of hemp” and contains no CBD.
 On the other hand, “CBD is extracted from the leaves, flowers, and stalks of the cannabis plant.”

 The Texas dermatologist states that products with CBD will have “more significant anti-aging and anti-inflammatory effects” compared to hemp seed oil.
 She comments that it’s critical for consumers to look out for products disguised as CBD but only contains Hemp seed oil.
-This practice
+This practice known as “weed-washing” has been used to sell cheaper made products as CBD since the extraction process for hemp seed is considerably cheaper than CBD.

 How Can CBD Help Rosacea?